ELIXIR-Belgium/elixir-toolkit-theme/README.md

 ## Using Jekyll

 The website is build on GitHub using Jekyll, a simple, static site generator based on ruby.
 When you have a local copy cloned onto your computer, it is possible to generate the website based on this repo.
-This makes it possible to preview changes live, every time you save a file from within the GitHub rdmkit repo.
-Follow these steps to deploy the website based on your local clone (copy) of the rdmkit repo:
+This makes it possible to preview changes live, every time you save a file from within the GitHub jekyll-bootstrap-theme repo.
+Follow these steps to deploy the website based on your local clone (copy) of the jekyll-bootstrap-theme repo:

-Make sure you have cloned the rdmkit repo:
+Make sure you have cloned the jekyll-bootstrap-theme repo:

-    git clone git@github.com:USERNAME/rdmkit.git
+    git clone git@github.com:USERNAME/jekyll-bootstrap-theme.git
-    cd rdmkit
+    cd jekyll-bootstrap-theme

 To run the website locally, you can either use [Docker](https://www.docker.com/) or use Jekyll directly after installing various dependencies.